Constitution of Italy: Constituent Assembly

 If you want to go on a pilgrimage to the place where our constitution was created, go to the mountains where partisans fell, to the prisons where they were incarcerated and to the fields where they were hanged.
 Wherever an Italian died to redeem freedom and dignity, go there, young people, and ponder: because that was where our constitution was born.

 The groups that composed the Constituent Assembly covered a wide range of the political spectrum, with the prevalence of three major groups, namely Christian democratics, liberals and leftists.
 All these groups were deeply anti-fascist, so there was general agreement against an authoritarian constitution, putting more emphasis on the legislative power and making the executive power dependent on it.

 All the different political and social views of the Assembly contributed in shaping and influencing the final text of the Constitution.
 For example, constitutional protections concerning marriage and the family reflect natural law themes as viewed by Roman Catholics, while those concerning workers' rights reflect socialist and communist views.
 This has been repeatedly described as the constitutional compromise, and all the parties that shaped the Constitution were referred to as the arco costituzionale (literally, "Constitutional Arch").

 There were 556 members of the Constituent Assembly, of which 21 were women, with 9 from the Christian Democratic group, 9 from the Communist group, 2 from the Socialist group, and 1 from the Common Man's group.
 These members came from all walks of life, including politicians, philosophers and partisans; and many of them went on to become important figures in the Italian political history.
 (Note: See Notable Members of the Constituent Assembly for a list.)

 Provisions

 The Constitution is composed of 139 articles (five of which were later abrogated) and arranged into three main parts: Principi Fondamentali, the Fundamental Principles (articles 1–12); Part I concerning the Diritti e Doveri dei Cittadini, or Rights and Duties of Citizens (articles 13–54); and Part II the Ordinamento della Repubblica, or Organisation of the Republic (articles 55–139); followed by 18 Disposizioni transitorie e finali, the Transitory and Final Provisions.

-It is important to note that the Constitution primarily contains general principles; it is not possible to apply them directly.
+The Constitution primarily contains general principles; it is not possible to apply them directly.
 As with many written constitutions, only few articles are considered to be self-executing.
 The majority require enabling legislation, referred to as accomplishment of constitution.
 This process has taken decades and some contend that, due to various political considerations, it is still not complete.